rahulyadav392/Excel-Data-Analysis-Project/README.md

 Job roles like Senior Data Engineer and Data Scientist command higher median salaries both in the US and internationally, showcasing the global demand for high-level data expertise.

-## 3️⃣ How do salaries for data-related roles vary by region?
+## 3️⃣ What are the most in-demand skills among data professionals?

 ### SKILLS Used: Power Pivot